Reporting a Claim

-Homeowner – this provides coverage if you already own or are in the process of purchasing a house that you live in at least 6 months out of the year, which is considered your primary residence.
+Homeowner – this provides coverage if you already own or are purchasing a house that you will live in for at least 6 months out of the year, which is considered your primary residence.
 This is the most common type of home insurance.

-Seasonal – this is for the camp you visit in the summer with your family, a condo near the slopes, or that second house that your relative lives in for free.
-This is similar to a home insurance policy, but provides variations in coverage for the time the unit is rented to others and personal belongings.
+Seasonal – this is for the camp you visit in the summer with your family, a condo near the slopes, or that second house that you stay in sometimes.
+This is similar to a home insurance policy, but provides variations in coverage for the time the house is not being used.